radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 ## Overview

-This guide describes how to apply the RadiantOne patch for v7.4.X.
+This guide describes how to apply a patch for RadiantOne v7.4.X.
 These steps only apply to updating your existing RadiantOne v7.4 version with a new minor release/patch of RadiantOne v7.4.X.
 These steps are not relevant for major upgrades (i.e. upgrading from v7.2 or v7.3).

 ## Preparing for the Patch
 Once you have stopped all RadiantOne services, make a backup copy of your entire <RLI_HOME> folder.